brodmo-dev/GroupCtrl/README.md

 ## Features

 - **Instant app switching**
-- **Shared hotkeys** – App groups let you assign multiple related apps to a single hotkey
+- **Shared hotkeys** – Group related apps and assign a single hotkey to them
 - **App launcher** – Hold a group hotkey to launch apps that aren't running
 - **Text config** – Easy to manually edit and version-control, if you're so inclined